zol22/Soluna/src/data/testimonials/testimonial-3/index.md

 ---
-title: BRIAN & KEVIN
+title: KEVIN
-testimonial: Jenna was always available to answer our questions, offer recommendations, and ensure that everything ran smoothly.
-Her dedication to capturing our love story was evident in every shot, and we are grateful for her beautiful work.
+testimonial: Solange took my scattered ideas and turned them into a polished, responsive web app.
+Jobsy is now not just functional, but genuinely beautiful and intuitive.
+She truly listened to what we needed and built a product we’re proud to show recruiters and users alike.
-image: ./couple-7-crop.jpg
+image: ./jobsy.png
 order: 1
 ---